n8-the-great/n8-the-great/README.md

 #### I’m focused on network administration, security, and building reliable systems.
 I hold a CompTIA Security+ certification and an AAS in Network Administration & Support.
 I also graduated from HackReactor, where I developed strong full‑stack engineering skills.

+I am currently working on a homelab to refresh and build on what I know on networks and security.

 ## 🔧 Technical Focus Areas
 ### Networking & Security
 + Network administration & troubleshooting